simenkid/dissolve-chunks/README.md

 };
 ```

-The `data1` is formmatted in binaries according to the following table.
+The `data1` is formatted in binaries according to the following table.
 For a string or an array, a field 'len' precedes to indicate the length of the string or array.

     +--------+-------+-------------------------+--------------------------------------------------------------+-----------------------------------+
     |  field |   x   |            y            |                               z                              |                 m                 |